frhan/study/Java/OCP/9-NIO.md

 - the `Path` interface contains support for symbolic links.
 A symbolic link is a special file within an operating system that serves as a reference or pointer to another file or directory.

 ### Creating Instances with Factory and Helper Classes
+### **why Is Path an Interface?**
+- The advantage of using the factory pattern here is that you can write the same code that will run on a variety of different platforms
+#figure 9.1

 ### Creating Paths

 ```java